S6-Babbly/babbly-user-service/README.md

 docker-compose up
 ```

-This will start both the user service and a PostgreSQL database container.
+This will start the user service, a PostgreSQL database container, and Kafka.
 The user service will be available at http://localhost:5001.

 ### Configuration

 The Docker Compose configuration includes:

 - A PostgreSQL database with persistence
+- Kafka and Zookeeper for event messaging
 - Automatic database migrations
 - Environment variable configuration for development